at dusk on Friday, August 17, 2018, in Doylestown Township and Doylestown Borough

 Doylestown Borough and Central Bucks Bicycle Club co-sponsor Seventh Annual Ride of Silence Cyclists of all ages and skill levels will begin gathering at Central Bucks West High School student parking lot as early as 6pm on May 20th for Doylestown’s 6th Annual Ride of Silence at 7pm.

-Tree branch pick-up will be provided for Borough residents Thursday, May 14, and Friday, May 15, 2015 (weather permitting). *Please note that pre-registration for this service is required.
-Residents must contact Doylestown Borough at 215-345-4140 no later than 4:30 pm on Friday May 8, 2015 to arrange for pick-up.
+Tree branch pick-up will be provided for Borough residents Monday, Tuesday, Wednesday, May 7,8,9 (weather permitting). *Please note that pre-registration for this service is required.
+Residents must contact Doylestown Borough at 215-348-4111 no later than 3:00 pm on Wednesday, April 25, 2018 to arrange for pick-up.
 Please place cut ends toward the street.
 Branches are limited to 5” in diameter.